vboyev-MSFT/defender-docs/defender-endpoint/microsoft-defender-endpoint-linux.md

 If a proxy or firewall is blocking anonymous traffic, make sure that anonymous traffic is permitted in the previously listed URLs.
 For transparent proxies, no another configuration is needed for Defender for Endpoint.
 For static proxy, follow the steps in [Manual Static Proxy Configuration](linux-static-proxy-configuration.md).

 > [!WARNING]
-> PAC, WPAD, and authenticated proxies are not supported.
+> PAC, WPAD, and authenticated proxies aren't supported.
 Ensure that only a static proxy or transparent proxy is being used.
 > SSL inspection and intercepting proxies are also not supported for security reasons.
 Configure an exception for SSL inspection and your proxy server to directly pass through data from Defender for Endpoint on Linux to the relevant URLs without interception.
-Adding your interception certificate to the global store will not allow for interception.
+Adding your interception certificate to the global store won't allow for interception.

 For troubleshooting steps, see [Troubleshoot cloud connectivity issues for Microsoft Defender for Endpoint on Linux](linux-support-connectivity.md).